 Symptoms of Pregnancy After Tubal Ligation

 Pregnancy after tubal ligation results in the same symptoms that any pregnancy brings.
-However, you should also be aware of the signs of ectopic pregnancies which are more common following a tubal ligation.
+However, be aware of the signs of ectopic pregnancies, which are more common following a tubal ligation.
+When fallopian tubes grow back to their normal shape, the chances of getting pregnant are back to as they were before tubal ligation.
+Some women also opt to get tubal ligation reversed to get pregnant.
 Here’s what to look for:

 - Vaginal Discharge: Implantation can cause light spotting and cramping.
-You may think it’s the start of your period, but if your full period never comes, it could be the sign that tips you off.
+You may think it’s the start of your period, but if your full period never comes, it could be a sign of pregnancy.

 - Tender Breasts: The hormonal changes associated with early pregnancy may result in pain or tenderness, swollenness, or other changes in the breasts.

 - Tiredness: Hormones are to blame again!
-Changes in hormones may cause you to experience fatigue, even within a week after conceiving.
+Changes may cause you to experience fatigue, even within a week after conceiving.

 - Morning Sickness: While not all women experience this symptom, it is a tell-tale sign of pregnancy.
 Nausea can happen at any time of the day, although the morning is often the worst.
-Cravings and food aversions are other related symptoms common in early pregnancy.
+Cravings and food aversions are also symptoms commonly related to early pregnancy.

 - Missed Period: If you miss a period, you could be pregnant.
 But, you may have missed your period for another reason.
-The good news is after you’ve missed a period, you can take a home pregnancy test that’s likely to be accurate.
+The good news is when you’ve missed a period, you can take a home pregnancy test.

-If you’re not sure, you can always take a home pregnancy test or see your gynecologist.
-That way, you’ll have peace of mind knowing whether or not you’re pregnant, and address any other medical issues that you may be experiencing.
+If you’re not sure, you can always take a home pregnancy test or visit your gynecologist.
+That way, you’ll have peace of mind and address any other medical issues you may be experiencing.